Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 19 TorS-TorE      | `Alice, TorS(c4)` &rarr; `Turn` &larr; `TorE(d3), Bob`

-For each test call, will there be added logs to Mongo database in the `calls` document which scenario is started and their outcome and when each client detected the session started and ended.
-In the `reports` document will the ObserveRTC log to, here will the WebRTC specific data be located.
+For each test call, there will be created logs that goes to the Mongo database.
+In the `calls` table the following will be present: which scenario is started, the outcome of the call and when each client detected the session started and ended.
+The ObserveRTC logs will go to the `reports` table, where the WebRTC specific data is located.

 ---

 ## Preprocessing

 To get data ready for processing, run the [ExtractRawData](./ExtractRawData.ipynb) notebook.
-This will connect to the MongoDB and gather the call stats, do som basic data transformation and save it to CSV files which will be overwritten each time the script is called.
+This will connect to the MongoDB and gather the call stats, do som basic data transformation and save it to CSV files, which will be overwritten each time the script is called.
 The outcome will be the following files:

 - `output_folder/uniqueCallsAndOutcomes.csv`
 - `output_folder/rawReport/c1-Normal.csv`